Ichaelus/Github-Classifier/Documentation/Documentation.md

 to help us building up a large collection of training samples.
 So, in order to speed up this process and make it as pleasant as possible, we first set up a website whose aim was to display all necessary information about a repository and to make it easy to classify the samples, the resulting data got saved to a database server.
-GitHub only grants a limited number of Api-calls available in a short amount of time so early on we stored all hand-classified repositories with extracted features in a database to access them without restrictions.
+GitHub only grants a limited number of API-calls available in a short amount of time so early on we stored all hand-classified repositories with extracted features in a database to access them without restrictions.
 In this process we filtered out all information (features) we needed and also possibly lacked to do so confidently.
-Pretty soon we were suprised by how different our perspectives were in regards to which class to asign to many repositores.
+Pretty soon we were surprised by how different our perspectives were in regards to which class to assign to many repositories.
 Following this we decided to abolish all samples we classified through weeks and start from the beginning.
 The danger this diversity proposed to our classification-results was unacceptable.
 So we worked out precise definitions of each class and listed vital edge cases.